Lecturer: Boris Gänsicke

 - Schoedel et al's paper on the mass of the black hole in the centre of the Milky Way

-- Silverman et al's paper on IC10 X-1, currently the most massive stellar black hole known
+- Silverman et al's paper on IC10 X-1, one of the most massive stellar black holes known

 - Shakura & Sunyaev's seminal paper on the structure accretion discs, and a recent discussion on the possible values of "alpha"